-When drafting out a will or dealing with probate, it is essential that things are done correctly and professionally.
-Solicitors and probate Lawyers have a duty to deal with Wills, trusts and estates in the way that a client wishes them to in a timely period.
+When drafting a will or dealing with probate, it is essential that things are undertaken correctly and professionally.
+Solicitors and probate Lawyers have a legal duty to deal with Wills, trusts, and estates, in accordance with the wishes of their clients, and in a timely manner.

-If you have been involved in dealing with a will or probate where you feel that dealings were not dealt with correctly or professionally, you may be able to make a claim for Will or probate negligence.
-The first thing to do is to contact a claims specialist who is used to dealing with such cases and who will understand the complexities of the venture.
+If you have received legal advice regarding your Will or probate which you feel was not handled correctly or professionally, you may be able to claim compensation due to Will or probate negligence.
+The first thing to do is to contact a claims specialist who is well versed in dealing with such cases, and who understands the intricacies involved.

-As with all cases of negligence where compensation is concerned, you should get expert help as quickly as possible after the events occur.
-This is because time limits do apply and the more time your claims Lawyer has to work on the case, the better your chances will be of receiving a positive outcome.
+As with all cases of professional negligence compensation, you should always seek expert help as soon as you are aware of the negligence act.
+This is because strict time limits apply and the more time your claims Lawyer has to work on the case, the better your chances will be of receiving the best outcome.